Omotaraola/HR-Analysis/README.md

 ## Data Visualization

-In accordance to the objective
+In accordance to the objective;

 - Departments with the highest performance score

 ![](IT%20Dept.png)
 ![](PerfScore.png)

 According to the employee performance score, the IT/IS Department ranked of 84% at Fully meet criteria, having 12% at Exceeds criteria.
-Thus making the department rank 1st,.
+Thus making the department rank 1st.
 This could be as a result of having more younger people in department

 - The Employment Rate and Termination rate

 ![](Emp%20Rate.png)
 ![](Term%20Rate.png)

-The year 2011, has the highest employement rate while the year 2015 has the ighest termination rate of employees.
+The year 2011, has the highest employement rate while the year 2015 has the highest termination rate of employees.

-- What department is likely to have shortage in staffs
+- What department is likely to have shortage in staffs?

 ![](Prod%20Dept.png)
 ![](Term%20Reasons.png)

-The charts above show how the Production department. has the highest absence in the company.
+The charts above show how the Production department, has the highest absence in the company.
 Also since the year 2011 up to the year 2018, the department has high rate of Employee termination with more than 30 reason for termination.
 It can be said that employees in the Production department are likely to leave their work position every year.

 ## Conclusion/Recommendation